stephengeller/CV/README.md

 |[stephengeller.co.uk](http://stephengeller.co.uk)|Personal website created in my spare time using Node and ExpressJS after two weeks of learning JavaScript.
 Modified to additionally host a draft of my blog and bowling calculator|*Language*: Javascript <br/> *Frameworks*: NodeJS, ExpressJS <br/> *Linting*: ESLint <br/> *Deployment*: Heroku|
 |[Bowling Calculator](https://github.com/stephengeller/bowling-challenge)|A program that calculates bowling scores on the fly.
 Made while learning about mixing front-end (EJS pages, CSS styling) with tested back-end (Javascript functions tested with Jasmine).
 Hosted on my [website](http://stephengeller.co.uk/bowling).|*Language*: Javascript <br/> *Testing*: Jasmine|
 |[Stevestagram](https://github.com/stephengeller/instagram-challenge)| Instagram-inspired newsfeed challenge made using Rails after one week of learning.
 Users can sign up, post pictures onto a feed (and edit/delete them), add/delete comments and like/unlike snaps.
 Users can also see their own profile with only their pictures on it.|*Frameworks*: Ruby on Rails, acts_as_votable (voting), Clearance (user sessions) <br/> *Persistence*: PostgreSQL <br/>*Testing*: RSpec, Capybara|

-## About me

-A recent graduate in Psychology from the University of Sheffield, I decided that I wanted to pursue a career in technology where I could be creative and engaged on a daily basis, and so I began investigating the world of software development.

-After experimenting with the fundamentals of object-oriented design, I committed to a new exciting career direction in software development and applied to [Makers Academy](http://www.makersacademy.com), where I learnt a broad range of skills.

-I have loved learning to create functional and diverse apps throughout the course and in my free time, and have benefited from it in terms of employing test-driven development, communicating code through pairing and improving my independent learning techniques.

 ## Skills